10 Cold Email Outreach Practices to Optimize Conversions

 - Even if I manage to grab their attention, how can someone trust that I am legit and not a scammer.

-Thinking like a user gives you the solution to 90% of the marketing problems at least in my case it definitely did :D. Here I am sharing a few guidelines which helped me and I believe will improve the performance of your email marketing campaigns resulting in better conversions.
+Thinking like a user gives you the solution to 90% of the marketing problems at least in my case it definitely did.
+Here I am sharing Cold Email Outreach Practices to Optimize Conversions that helped m.
+I believe will improve the performance of your email marketing campaigns resulting in better conversions.

 1. Identify the Ideal Prospect & Focus on Their Needs